Xero Review 2017 - Online Accounting Software

 - The ‘premium’ plans allow you to run larger payrolls (as the plan names suggest, for 10, 20 or 100 people depending on whether you’re on the Premium 10, 20 or 100 plans respectively).
 They also allow you to work with transactions in multiple currencies.

-In terms of how competitive this pricing is, the key product to compare it against is Quickbooks Online, arguably the most similar product to Xero currently on the market.
+In terms of how competitive Xero's pricing is, the key product to compare it against is Quickbooks Online, arguably the most similar product to Xero currently on the market.

 Using Xero will for many users will be cheaper than Quickbooks Online, because Quickbooks charges a premium to enable payroll services, and then a per-user payroll fee on top of that.
-This means that the Quickbooks Online ‘Essential’ plan, which is broadly equivalent to Xero’s $30 ‘Standard’ plan will cost $75 once 5 payroll users are factored it; and the Quickbooks Online ‘Plus’ plan, with 10 payroll users added on, comes in at $110 (significantly more expensive than Xero’s ‘Premium 10’ plan).
+This means that the Quickbooks Online ‘Essential’ plan, which is broadly equivalent to Xero’s $30 ‘Standard’ plan will cost $79 once 5 payroll users are factored it; and the Quickbooks Online ‘Plus’ plan, with 10 payroll users added on, comes in at $89.
 Of course, there’s more to compare between Xero and Quickbooks than just the payroll user count - prospective users of both products should compare their feature sets fully - but if do you need to run payroll you will usually find Xero to be the cheaper option.